binkley/modern-java-practices/README.md

 **This project fails the build if finding any CVEs for the current version of any dependency.**

+Your build should fail, too.
+It's a flag to you to consider the CVE, what impact it may have, and if you are comfortable with a vulnerable dependency.

 ### Dependabot

 GitHub (as well as others) provides